Feeling intimidated ? You don’t have to be !

 A quick note on terminology

 When the investor lends money to individuals, the commonly used term is peer-to-peer lending, often abbreviated as P2P lending.
-On the other hand, if the lent funds are used to finance a real-estate project or a business, the term crowd-lending (or sometimes crowdfunding) is used.
+On the other hand, if the lent funds are used to finance a business, the term peer-to-business (P2B) lending is used.

-After this easy introduction to investing in loans, our next article will help you determine your investor’s profile.
+After this easy introduction to investing in loans, our next article will focus on evaluating the risk.